AI Slop Encyclopedia: Every Pattern, Every Fix, Every Tool

 }8.
 Same Font Size Scale

-AI uses Tailwind's default type scale: text-sm, text-base, text-lg, text-xl, text-2xl.
-Every AI site shares the same size progression.
-Define a custom scale using a different ratio.
-Instead of the default 1.25 ratio, try 1.2 or 1.333 for a different visual rhythm.
+AI uses Tailwind's default type scale — text-sm, text-base, text-lg, text-xl, text-2xl — built on a 1.25 ratio.
+Every AI site shares the same progression.
+Define a custom scale on a different ratio (try 1.2 or 1.333) for a different rhythm.

 9. No font-display: swap

-AI does not add font-display: swap to @font-face declarations, causing invisible text during font loading.
+AI omits font-display: swap from @font-face, causing invisible text during font load.
 Always include it:

 @font-face {